 Companies will also raise the guard here, implementing zero trust as they amp up their security activities around infrastructure changes in order to protect their digital environments.
 Cloud servers will play an even more dominant role amongst enterprises whose workforce is heavily engaged in remote work, making it imperative that their cloud infrastructure can withstand any attacks.

 Many businesses are compelled to adapt and reinvent themselves if they are to survive the Covid-19 crisis.
 As more industries go digital and automate their operations, cyber literacy will become an essential skill in the workplace.
 People who are in more traditional lines of work and still learning the ropes of IT security will be a prime target for cybercriminals.
 Threat actors can expand to new markets by simply reusing their established attack vectors, such as phishing and ransomware, instead of more sophisticated tactics.

-The digitization of these industries will also lead to an uptick in the use of new technologies — much like how augmented reality is now being utilized in manufacturing — that will open the door for more advanced cyberattacks.
+The digitisation of these industries will also lead to an uptick in the use of new technologies — much like how augmented reality is now being utilised in manufacturing — that will open the door for more advanced cyberattacks.
 Because these will require a lot of initial skill investment, such attacks will mainly be conducted on a bigger scale, most likely on the state-sponsored level.

 In an effort to future-proof their processes, more businesses will be integrating application programme interfaces (APIs) as part of their digital transformation plans.
 Entire platforms and services will emerge just by tying together APIs that will, in turn, create connected experiences that will save end users time and money.
 But this will surely put APIs in the crosshairs of cybercriminals, especially ones with ties to organised crime, who may target APIs for man-in-the-middle attacks and distributed denial-of-service (DDoS) attacks.